arcus/education_modules/intro_to_python/intro_to_python.md

 - Describe what Python is and why they might want to use it for research
 - Identify several ways to write Python code
 - Understand the purpose and utility of a Jupyter notebook
-- Download Python to their own computers
+- Download Python and Jupyter, and access a Python notebook in Google Colab

 @end